 For most, finding the right help for alcohol or drug issues in St Julians, is confusing and difficult.
-Thousands blindly walk into addiction treatment in expensive rehab centres and find that the reality doesn't meet expectations.
+Many simply don't know how to compare treatment providers and end up settling for less.

 Whilst most follow the conventional programme of detox, then rehab, then aftercare, it's possible to do only one of these.
 But is it right for you?

 - Do you need detox, or rehab?
 (Be honest).

 If you've completed previous treatment and have a good understanding of self already, the full programme may not be required.
 But if you don't have supports in place, the detox-only option may not be enough.